-I like how the physical world is put together, including its natural and man-made elements.
+Bill McGrath likes how the physical world is put together, including its natural and man-made elements.
 It's our petri dish, made for us to observe, to respond to and then possibly impact.
-Sculpture is a non-verbal way for me to respond.
-I observe the world (which includes whatever is happening in my head and heart), and then conjure up responses in materials like steel, rope, wood or stone.
-Most times the materials and the shape I'm trying to create speak to me while I am trying to get them to say what I'd like.
+Sculpture is a non-verbal way for Bill to respond.
+He observes the world through his own filters, and then conjure up responses in materials like steel, aluminum, rope, wood or stone.
+Most times the materials and the shape he is creating speak to him.
 Sometimes the messages are "I don't work that way," or "I want to bend this way," or "I'd look much better if you cut off this part and get rid of it."
-When I'm lucky, it's "I am very comfortable just like this."
+When Bill McGrath is lucky, it's "I am very comfortable just like this."
 Many pieces change through the process of creation.

-I've found that I find peace in patterns and certain spacial relationships.
-It is something I've had to work on to accept as if there is something negative about it.
-But the older I get, the more pattern and harmony I see in nature, even to be found among what at first glance may be very dissimilar elements.
-Water and stone couldn't be more different, but both are required (plus a good dose of gravity) to result in a rushing creek in early Colorado springtime.
+Bill finds peace in patterns and certain repetitive spacial relationships, often suggested by nature, even to be found among what at first glance may be very dissimilar elements.
+Water and stone couldn't be more different, but both are required to result in a rushing creek in early Colorado springtime.
 Each is needed to define the other.
-I think art, sculpture in particular reflects that reality.
-A created object occupies space, and by doing so, define the space around it.
-You can do with that what you will, and hopefully you like it, but you can't just ignore it.
-A great piece draws you in to walk around it and see the differences a small change in vantage point makes in addition to the overall sensation of the whole.
+He believes that sculpture in particular reflects that reality.
+A created object occupies space, and in doing so, defines the space around it, such as in the creation of shadows.
+The individual elements of a sculpture do the same with each other.
+A successful piece draws one in to walk around it and observe the differences that changes in vantage point make, actually including the viewer.
 Looking at sculpture carefully, like observing nature and life, can help make one mindful.